tytydraco/yessleep/out/Dont_fall_for_it.md

 "If you don't mind me asking... uh, Tulio, was it?
 What brings you around here?"

 The corners of his grin shifted down slightly.
 "Well... the city life gets kind of overwhelming, you know?
+I had some trouble at my old job too.
+I decided to move out here before my old boss started looking to hire me back—haha!
 Besides, they need some space too."
 He pointed at the van parked beside the road.
 "I know.
 Let me introduce you."

 I raised an eyebrow at Tulio.
 "Don't worry, haha, it's nothing strange," he said, noticing my suspicion.
 My curiosity piqued, I followed him and his daughter down the driveway leading to my front door and onto the pavement to the back of the van.
 "They must have grown tired of staying in here by now," he stated as he opened the doors to the van.